 (4) Arthur Pole (c.
 1502 - 1535), Lord of the Manor of Broadhurst in Sussex; married Jane Lewknor, daughter of Roger Lewknor and the former Eleanor Tuchet, herself daughter of the 6th Baron Audley and the former Anne Echingham.

 (5) Ursula Pole (c.
 1504 - 12 August 1570), married Henry Stafford, 1st Baron Stafford.

-Margaret was appointed Governess to Henry and Catherines' daughter, the Princess Mary in 1520, the Princess was also her god-daughter and the pair where to become very close, when Mary was declared a bastard at the divorce of her parents in 1533, the Countess refused to return Mary's gold plate and jewels to Henry VIII.
+Margaret was appointed Governess to Henry and Catherines' daughter, Princess Mary in 1520, the Princess was also her god-daughter and the pair will become very close when Mary was declared a bastard at the divorce of her parents in 1533, the Countess refused to return Mary's gold plate and jewels to Henry VIII.
 When Mary's household was broken up at the end of the year, Margaret asked to serve her at her own cost, but Henry VIII would not permit her to do.
 After the fall of Anne Boleyn in 1536, Margaret returned to court.

 For traitors on the block should die;

 I am no traitor, no, not I!